xtrip15/akash-deploy-spa/README.md

 ### Step 5 - Create deploy.yml file

 Add deploy.yml to your project.
-Again, you can just copy the deploy.yml template from Akash guide (https://docs.akash.network/guides/deploy)
+You can just copy the deploy.yml template from Akash guide (https://docs.akash.network/guides/deploy)

 Just make sure, you update the image reference to your dockerhub image name and the port # that you are exposing in your Dockerfile.

 ### Step 6 - Create deployment in Akash

-Again, reference their deployment guide: (https://docs.akash.network/guides/deploy)
+Finally, to deploy in akash.

+1) Create certificate
 ```
-## Create certificate
 akash tx cert create client --chain-id $AKASH_CHAIN_ID --keyring-backend $KEYRING_BACKEND --from $KEY_NAME --node $AKASH_NODE --fees 5000uakt
 ```
-And finally, deploy to Akash
+2) Deploy to akash
 ```
 akash deploy create deploy.yml --from $KEY_NAME --chain-id $AKASH_CHAIN_ID --keyring-backend $KEYRING_BACKEND --node $AKASH_NODE --fees 5000uakt
 ```

+That's it, you should see a return output with uri.
+And you are ready to roll!

 ### Step 7 - Updating Image Code